 - Many vets wish they could give away services.
 They care about pets and their owners and sympathize with your financial situation.
 But they can't just give things away for free.
 Please don't try to take advantage of your vet's big heart.
 Your vet likely answers to the practice owner and can get into trouble for frequent or heavy discounts.
 If your vet is the practice owner, it's even worse, because she knows the impact discounts and "freebies" have on her business.
 She cares about her staff, patients, and clients.
 Therefore, she wants to keep the business running successfully so everyone can benefit.

-- If your vet knows your financial concerns ahead of time, she will do her best to work within your budget.
-However, there's only so much we can do when you have a very sick pet and only enough money to cover the exam.
+- If your vet knows your financial concerns ahead of time, they will do their best to work within your budget.
+However, there's only so much the vet can do when you have a very sick pet and only enough money to cover the exam.
 Tests and treatments will be needed, and these cost money.

-- Bottom line: You are paying for a professional, just like you would pay a lawyer or physician.
+- The bottom line: You are paying for a professional, just like you would pay a lawyer or physician.
 And you probably should be paying more.

-When you have questions or concerns about your pet's health, your first thought is to contact your trusted veterinarian to discuss it.
+When you have questions or concerns about your pet's health, your first thought is to contact your veterinarian to discuss it.
 This is great!
 Your vet wants you to reach out for help.
-However, this is why your vet has a skilled, knowledgeable support staff.
-Your vet is busy seeing scheduled appointments, something I'm sure you can appreciate.
+However, this is why your vet has skilled, knowledgeable support staff.
+Your vet is busy seeing scheduled appointments.
 After all, if you set an appointment and were paying for that time, you would want the vet to be fully engaged and available to you during the whole appointment.

 When your veterinarian gives you advice or recommends something, it is coming from years of education and experience.
 If you decide to skip routine exams, to suddenly stop a medication, or otherwise disregard your vet's advice, you're doing two things: putting your pet in harm's way and degrading the relationship you have with your vet.